February 21 2021 – Mike Yarbrough

 Your wedding website will be tremendously helpful when finalizing your guest list.
 Include a place on the website where guests can RSVP (and re-emphasize the date by which they must do so).
 If you're offering different food options, or would like guests to inform you of any dietary restrictions, this is a good section to include it in.

 In addition to setting up a wedding website, planning a wedding also involves picking out the right wedding rings!
+Take our ring style quiz to discover which type of ring may be best for you.
 Our live chat team is standing by to help you start designing your perfect custom wedding ring.